harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 - **/j/** ([voiced palatal approximant](https://en.wikipedia.org/wiki/Voiced_palatal_approximant), like the 'y' in "yes" and "you")
 - **/w/** ([voiced labial-velar approximant](https://en.wikipedia.org/wiki/Voiced_labial–velar_approximant), like the 'w' in "wet" and "win")

-#todo wait, isn't this labialization??
+#todo this is consonant labialization